mhassan-hub/Spacetagram/README.md

   <img src="public/notLiked.png" width="50%" height="50%"/>
 </p>

-  Shareable links can be found on the "share" button on the bottom of the post card.
+  Shareable image links can be found on the "Copy URL" button on the bottom of the image card.

 ## Post Count